Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I am a college lecturer and this is a great idea!
 Alot of my students use this idea (colored pens).
 Also, writing SOS next to important points proves invaluable for them!

-In rewriting notes, you may also reorganize them, add information, make references to text books and other materials, use different colors of ink or symbols to make they more meaningful to you.
+In rewriting notes, you may also reorganize them, add information, make references to text books and other materials, use different colors of ink or symbols to make them more meaningful to you.
 I, too, like rethatterb, went to school in the '60's at a time when no one had ever heard of learning disablities, and rewriting my notes got me through as I have a problem remembering what I hear.

 I did this too, back in the early sixties.